frankshearar/Home/Writing-and-reviewing-awesome-specs.md

 * Once it is reviewed and signed off, the PM will move it to the Reviewed section.

 ## Issue
-Link to the GitHub issue that tracks the work and discussion
+Link to the GitHub issue that tracks the work and discussion.

 ## Problem
 _What is the problem(s) we are trying to solve?
 Why is it a problem.
 What horrible workarounds are we subjecting our users too._